karllhughes/personal-blog-5/work.md

  technology professionals find public speaking opportunities.</p>

 After building an email list of over 2000 technology conference speakers, I've been working on making the project consistently profitable by selling Pro Memberships and Sponsorships.
-I keep an updated log of my progress on <a href="https://www.indiehackers.com/product/cfp-land">Indie Hackers</a>.
+I keep a log of my progress on <a href="https://www.indiehackers.com/product/cfp-land">Indie Hackers</a>.

 ### [Chicago PHP User Group](https://www.meetup.com/Chicago-PHP-User-Group/)